dekaruntime/dsc/README.md

 - `dsc check --as-package <dir>` typechecks a local package through a scratch consumer + `.deka/links.json`.
 Registry install stays on `deka`.
 - `dsc summon infer <module.mjs>` scaffolds a DRAFT summon block from a vendored module (`--out` writes a file).
 Review before committing; see [SUMMON.md](SUMMON.md).

+## WASM

+A deka subset of features, this dsc compiler, and the deka lsp are compiled to WASM and made available open source via [web-ide-kit](https://github.com/dekaruntime/web-ide-kit).

 ## Development

 Same as [`deka`](https://github.com/dekaruntime/deka): **PR → merge commit → tag**.
 Do not push to `main`.
 See [CONTRIBUTING.md](CONTRIBUTING.md).